 It is very simple to understand: users’ clicks on the website are being recorded, and later they are presented as a convenient heat map, available for further analysis.
 Based on the data you can basically check what works, and what fails.

 The sooner you do the tests, the better – you can start optimizing your website right away.
 Screenshot click testing is an ideal solution to evaluate concepts at an early stage, after all you do not need to have a working website to verify your ideas.
-You can test prototypes, or even rough paper sketches.
+You can test prototypes, rough paper sketches.or even